History of the FA Cup

 The history of the FA Cup in association football dates back to 1871–72.
 Aside from suspensions during the First and Second World Wars, the competition has been played every year since.

+For a complete listing of FA Cup winners, see the list of FA Cup finals.

 History

 19th century

 On 20 July 1871, in the offices of The Sportsman newspaper, C. W. Alcock proposed to The Football Association committee that "it is desirable that a Challenge Cup should be established in connection with the Association for which all clubs belonging to the Association should be invited to compete".
 The other committee members were: